cairo-book/cairo-book/src/ch12-01-general-introduction-to-smart-contracts.md

 ## Cairo programs and Starknet contracts: what is the difference?

 Starknet contracts are a special superset of Cairo programs, so the concepts previously learned in this book are still applicable to write Starknet contracts.
-As you may have already noticed, a Cairo program must always have a function `main` that serves as the entry point for this program:
+As you may have already noticed, a Cairo program must always have a `main` function that serves as the entry point for this program:

 ```rust
 fn main() {}
 ```

-Starknet contracts are essentially programs that can run on the Starknet OS, and as such, have access to Starknet's state.
+Contracts deployed on the Starknet network are essentially programs that are run by the sequencer, and as such, have access to Starknet's state.
+Contracts do not have a `main` function but one or multiple functions that can serve as entry points.

+Starknet contracts are defined within [modules](./ch07-02-defining-modules-to-control-scope.md).
 For a module to be handled as a contract by the compiler, it must be annotated with the `#[starknet::contract]` attribute.